 Are any locations inappropriate?

 We really believe that if you protect your marriage first, you will be all the better for it!
 Open discussion and honestly will always be key.
 If you are looking for more ways to safeguard your marriage, you have to read Catharine’s post about 16 Ways to Protect Your Marriage from Infidelity!
 And if your marriage has been a victim of social media but you are working through it, we strongly suggest reading Learning to Trust again by Niki.

 Reading together is a great way to strengthen your marriage, too.
 Here are some of the Divas’ top picks!

 The Dating Divas also have a fabulous new program: Reclaim Your Marriage!
 This is an online program to work through with your spouse to make sure that your marriage is as strong as it can be!

 Chatel, A. Your Tango.
 “The Real Reason Facebook Causes One-Third Of Divorces.” https://www.yourtango.com/2012128108/facebook-divorce

 Fottrell, Q. (2014, July 13).
 MarketWatch.
 “Does Facebook break up marriages?” https://www.marketwatch.com/story/does-facebook-break-up-marriages-2014-07-07

 “Friends with consequences: Digital infidelity via social media.”
 Focus on the Family. https://www.focusonthefamily.ca/marriage/infidelity/friends-with-consequences-digital-infidelity-via-social-media

 I am a reading, singing, shopping queen!
-(I'm very lucky that my handsome hubby likes shopping as much as I do) Married for 7 years and ready for forever, I love spending time with Brigham (my husband), our girls, and our new baby boy.
-I teach high school English and in the summertime we love to go on adventures in the great outdoors.
+(I'm very lucky that my handsome hubby likes shopping as much as I do) Married for 9 years and ready for forever, I love spending time with Brigham (my husband) and our 4 kiddos.
+I teach high school English during the school year and in the summertime, we love to go on adventures in the great outdoors.